firevale/kaffy/README.md

 end
 ```

-Kaffy allows to search for fields across associations.
+Kaffy2 allows to search for fields across associations.
 The following tells kaffy to search posts by title and body and category's name and description:

 ```elixir
 # Post has a belongs_to :category association